FreeTTSFreeTTS

 Pauses & silence

-Two ways to insert silence. `<break>` is the W3C standard. `<mstts:silence>` is Azure-only but gives you finer placement control.
+Two ways to insert silence. `<break>` is the W3C standard. `<mstts:silence>` is an mstts extension that gives you finer placement control.

 break (time)